top of page

 Adults

-Often our suffering comes from broken attachments and lack of connection.
-When we feel disconnected, we experience shame and that can take us to some incredibly dark places.
+Often our suffering grows out of broken attachment and a lack of connection.
+When we feel disconnected, shame can take hold--and that can pull us into some very dark places.

-Unfortunately, when people with opposing styles pair up (romantically or platonically) it can be a disaster, especially if neither is aware and are not actively working through their "stuff."
-Together, we can explore how your attachment style developed and how your relationships have been impacted.
-You are capable of developing a secure attachment.
+When people with opposing attachment styles pair up (romantically or platonically), things can get especially messy--particularly if neither person is aware of what's happening beneath the surface.
+Together, we can explore how your attachment style developed, how it's showing up in your relationships, and how those patterns may be impacting your day to day life.
+You are capable of developing a more secure attachment style.

-I don't hang with the notion that "what doesn't kill me makes me stronger."
+I don't subscribe to the idea that "what doesn't kill me makes me stronger."
 Trauma doesn't make us stronger.
-It desensitizes us and keeps us in survival mode.
-We make ourselves stronger by making different choices as adults than the ones that were made for us as children.
+It keeps us in survival mode.
+Strength comes from making different choices as adults than the ones that were made for us as children.

 Are you ok_ Photo taken from The Nue Co.